Skip to main content

 • Supply a site plan clearly marking locations of contamination.

-• Identify all items requiring removal based on surface tape lift evidence and visual assessment.
+• Identify all items requiring removal based on visual assessment and tape lift observations.

-• If building materials are impacted and require removal, undertake a localised intrusive inspection prior to remediation to test and confirm the presence of any additional ACM that may be affected (for example, flooring below carpets).
+• If building materials are impacted and require removal, undertake a localised intrusive inspection prior to remediation to test and confirm the presence of any additional asbestos-containing material (ACM) that may be affected, for example flooring below carpets.

-• Use information gathered from surface sampling visual assessment to refine the scope of removal where possible.
+• Use information and data gathered from any sampling and visual observations to refine the scope of removal where possible.

 • Include a buffer zone as a precaution.